Windward Passage

 Strong, repeated evidence across many listings confirms the building offers storage units/lockers.
 Multiple agents describe it explicitly as "storage locker," "personal storage lockers for each unit," "separate exterior locker," and "additional storage," often alongside bike, surfboard, and kayak storage.
 The consistency across numerous remarks makes this appear to be a real building feature rather than copy-paste noise.

 This feature is clearly confirmed across the listings.
-The remarks repeatedly mention dedicated surfboard storage, racks, or combined surfboard/bike/kayak storage facilities.
+The remarks repeatedly reference dedicated surfboard storage or combined surfboard/bike/kayak storage facilities.

 Tennis courts are one of the most consistently referenced amenities, with many listings mentioning 'tennis courts,' '2 Tennis Courts,' or '3 tennis courts.'
 The repeated references across agents and the MLS checkbox data make this highly reliable.